-- Select the username from the Current User list box. - 2.
+- 1. Select the username from the Current User list box. - 2.
 Click Delete to remove the account.

-NOTE: If a group administrator assigned to an NT/LDAP entity is deleted, that group administrator must be removed from assignment to that NT/LDAP entity and another group administrator set up for assignment to manage that entity.
-See Chapter 5: Assign/Set up Groups, Members for information on assigning and reassigning an entity for management.
+NOTE: If a group administrator assigned to an LDAP node is deleted, that group administrator must be removed from assignment to that node and another group administrator set up for assignment to manage that node.
+See Chapter 4: Manage Nodes for information on assigning and re-assigning a none for management.